-Besides cards, resources can also be bought from the bank.
+Besides cards, resources can also be bought from the bank for coins.
 The price increases, if your opponent already has that resource.

-Military victory can be achieved by acquiring military cards and moving the military marker closer to enemy capital, until it reaches it.
+Military victory can be achieved by acquiring military cards and moving the military marker closer to enemy capital until it reaches it.
 At certain positions of the marker, you receive extra bonuses.

 (45 minutes, medium)

 The genius trick here is, that the position of the temples is not predetermined.
-Instead, players try to recreate the situation depicted on the map by laying the tiles and terrain features.
+Instead, players try to recreate the situation depicted on the map by laying tiles and terrain features.
 When successful, they can then place the temple on the map.

-The gameplay mechanics of this game are really easy to understand, but there are a lot of things to consider during the game and you really feel like you brain is working overtime, considering all the placements of the temples, how to spend action points, which resources to sell and taking into account your opponent’s actions and options: what will that mean for him, how will he react, where to block him from building and so on and so on.
+The gameplay mechanics of this game are really easy to understand, but there are a lot of things to consider during the game and you will feel like you brain is working overtime, considering all the placements of the temples, how to spend action points, which resources to sell and taking into account your opponent’s actions and options: what will that mean for him, how will he react, where to block him from building and so on and so on.